07shriyab/Airbnb/README.md

 <img src="Images/totallistingsperhostvspricewithlineofbestfit.png" width="500" height="387" >

-The graph on the left depicts the change in median price when the number of total listings each host has increases, after outliers were removed.
-The graph on the left shows a similar graph with a different scale and a regression line of best fit plotted with seaborn.
+The first graph depicts the change in median price when the number of total listings each host has increases, after outliers were removed.
+The graph below shows a similar graph with a different scale and a regression line of best fit plotted with seaborn.

 **5. Number of guests accommodated**